10 Best Dogs for First-Time Owners - CityDogsLife Skip to content

 Papillon

-At the same time, they’re feisty and full of life.
-This small dogs wouldn’t mind going on a run with you or playing fetch for the good part of an hour just for the sake of playing around and having.
-They don’t require a whole lot of exercise to be content.
+They’re also feisty and full of energy.
+These small dogs wouldn’t mind going on a run with you or playing fetch for a solid hour.
+They don’t need enormous amounts of exercise to be content, but they’re up for it when you are.

-Papillons have an average height of 8 to 11 inches and weigh 4 to 9 pounds.
+Papillons stand 8 to 11 inches tall and weigh 4 to 9 pounds.

 7. Pomeranian